China accuses U.S. of sailing warship near disputed Scarborough Shoal in South China Sea | The Japan Times

 “What the U.S. vessel did violated China’s sovereignty and security interests, put the safety of Chinese vessels and personnel who were in the relevant waters for official duties under grave threat, and contravened the basic norms for international relations,” Lu said.
 “China is strongly dissatisfied with that and will take necessary measures to firmly safeguard its sovereignty.”

 Washington has lambasted Beijing for its man-made islands in the South China Sea, with some home to military-grade airfields and weapons.
-The U.S. fears the outposts could be used to restrict free movement there, and has conducted several so-called freedom of navigation operations (FONOPs) in the area.
+The U.S. fears the outposts could be used to restrict free movement in the waterway — which includes vital sea lanes through which about $3 trillion in global trade passes each year — and has conducted several so-called freedom of navigation operations (FONOPs) in the area.

-Beijing has disputed this claim, saying the militarization of the outposts has been for self-defense.
+Beijing has disputed this claim, saying the militarization of the outposts has been for self-defense purposes.

 “China always respects and safeguards the freedom of navigation and overflight in the South China Sea all countries are entitled to under international law,” Lu said.
 “But we firmly oppose any country using navigation and overflight freedom as an excuse to hurt China’s sovereignty and security interests.
 We strongly urge the U.S. side to immediately correct its mistake and stop making such provocative moves so as to avoid undermining China-U.S. relations and regional peace and stability.”

-In a separate statement, the Chinese Defense Ministry said it had told the U.S. not to “cause trouble out of nothing,” and to respect China’s sovereignty.
+Meanwhile, China’s Defense Ministry said it had told the U.S. not to “cause trouble out of nothing” after the FONOP.

-“We hope that the United States will respect China’s sovereignty, respect the efforts made by the countries within the region, and not cause trouble out of nothing or make waves,” Defense Ministry spokesman Wu Qian said, adding that China would intensify its patrols in the air and at sea.
+“We hope that the United States will respect China’s sovereignty, respect the efforts made by the countries within the region, and not cause trouble out of nothing or make waves,” Defense Ministry spokesman Wu Qian said in a statement, adding that China would intensify its patrols in the air and at sea.

 Asked to confirm the patrol, the Pentagon said U.S. forces “operate in the Indo-Pacific region on a daily basis, including in the South China Sea.”